detomon/bliplay/SYNTAX.md

 at:<ticks>
 ```

 This command delays the next attack command `a` by a given number of *ticks* or [step fraction](#step-fractions) relative to the current time position.
 This can be used to add *swing*.
+It is reset by the next `s` command.

 ```blip
         % play note